MaastrichtU-IDS/best-practices/docs/create-doap.md

 ---

-### Improving the findability of IDS's Project
+### Making IDS Project easily findable and accessible

-There is a growing research interests in making the software FAIR and many funding agencies and academic publishers requires proper citation and reproduction of the project.
-Users can specify access requirements.

-Human and machine visitors will like our IDS Dashboard since we presents relevant information in a incisive manner.
-Visitors will be able to quickly find a IDS project that is interesting them while providing machines with the relevant information about the project.
-Consequently, we have made use of an ontology called Description of a project (DOAP) to help describe the metadata of a project in a way that machine can understand it.
-This is accomplished by including a simple file inside your Github repository project.
-The file is easily findable to humans, and machine can determine the project's status by searching for a string matching a specific pattern in a set of possible files.
+There is a growing research interests in making the [project (software) FAIR](https://content.iospress.com/articles/data-science/ds190026) and many funding agencies and academic publishers requires proper location, citation and replication of any digital object related with your project.
+While IDS Dashboard doesn't provide persistent interoperable identifiers (e.g. [DOI](https://www.doi.org/)), our tool presents relevant information of a project in a incisive manner.
+Humans will be able to quickly find an IDS project that is interesting them and similarly,  machines will communicate to exchange relevant project descriptors using the **machine-readable** ontology DOAP.
+This is accomplished by including a simple RDF file inside your Github repository project.
+The file is easily **findable** to humans, and machine can **access** and determine the project's status by searching for a string matching a specific pattern in a set of possible files.

 ---